JesperJager1986/unittest_runner/README.md

 This the first test for automatic running a file

-the package registry will be the next example
+the package registry will be the next example.